corda/corda-docs/content/en/docs/corda-enterprise/4.6/event-scheduling.md

 tags:
 - event
 - scheduling
-title: Event scheduling
+title: Scheduling time-based events
 weight: 30
 ---

-# Event scheduling
+# Scheduling time-based events

 This article explains our approach to modelling time based events in code.
 It explains how a contract state can expose an upcoming event and what action to take if the scheduled time for that event is reached.